core-wg/senml-spec/draft-ietf-core-senml.md

 above has happened.

-Despite the name sum, the sum field is not useful for applications that keep a running count of the number of times that an event happened or keeping track of a counter such as the total number of bytes sent on an interface.
+Despite the name sum, the sum field is not useful for applications that maintain a running count of the number of times that an event happened or keeping track of a counter such as the total number of bytes sent on an interface.
 Data like that can be sent directly in the value field.